meshcloud/collie-hub/compliance/cfmm/tenant-management/cloud-tenant-database.md

 ---
 name: Cloud Tenant Database
 summary: >-
-  Maintenance of a database of cloud tenants and associated metadata like responsible owners and chargeback information like cost center.
+  A central database provides information about cloud tenants using a unified schema.
+The database records essential metadata like the responsible owner of the tenant and a cost center for chargeback.

 ---

 # Cloud Tenant Database

-Maintenance of a database of cloud tenants and associated metadata like responsible owners and chargeback information like cost center.
+A central database provides information about cloud tenants using a unified schema.
+The database records essential metadata like the responsible owner of the tenant and a cost center for chargeback.

-Learn more about the [Cloud Tenant Database Building Block](https://cloudfoundation.meshcloud.io/maturity-model/tenant-management/cloud-tenant-database.html) on the Cloud Foundation website.
+Learn more about the [Cloud Tenant Database Building Block](https://cloudfoundation.org/maturity-model/tenant-management/cloud-tenant-database.html) on the Cloud Foundation website.